0niv001/rwTraining/Backlinks/CompSci/ADS/Asymptotic Notation.md

-Running time of [[Search Algorithms]] or [[Algorithms]] depend on how long it takes a cpu to run the lines of code, specifically the primitive operations executed.
+Running time of [[Algorithms]] depend on how long it takes a cpu to run the lines of code, specifically the primitive operations executed.

 To work out running time without influence of other factors, we look at the algorithms rate of growth.